telboy007/flask-app/README.md

     - to prevent this run command `export FLASK_APP=flask_app;export DEBUG=true;flask run`
 - navigate to `http://127.0.0.1:5000` in a browser

-NOTE: Debug mode will be active.
+NOTE: Debug mode will be active during running of app.

 ## Testing the app: